starcitizen-lug/knowledge-base/wiki/Troubleshooting/nvidia.md

 {: .warning }
 >
-> - Mangohud and other FPS monitoring HUDS aswell as DLSS may interfere with Smooth Motion and cause game crashes.
+> - MangoHud and other FPS monitoring overlays, as well as DLSS, may interfere with Smooth Motion and cause game crashes.
 You may need to disable them.
 > - Vsync may need to be disabled in the game's graphics settings.

 {: .tip }